hmito/esj73web/faq_en.md

 ### Can non-members freely attend the public lectures?

+Public lectures are open to non-members as well.
+Furthermore, if you are attending only the public lecture, registration for the conference and the participation fee are not required.

 ## About Participation Fees

 ### Is it possible to pay the participation fee using public funds from my institution (such as invoice payment)?